Kaoru Fujino

 Kaoru Fujino (藤野 かほる, Fujino Kaoru) is a Japanese voice actress who was born in Kōchi and raised in Tokyo.
-One of her lesser known roles is that of the heroine Cornett Espoire in the Nippon Ichi Software game The Puppet Princess of Marl Kingdom.
+One of her lesser known roles is that of the heroine Cornet Espoir in the Nippon Ichi Software game The Puppet Princess of Marl Kingdom.
 She voice acted both Rockman (Mega Man in the U.S.) and Roll in Marvel vs. Capcom: Clash of Super Heroes and Marvel vs. Capcom 2: New Age of Heroes, as well as Elena in Street Fighter III: New Generation and Street Fighter III 2nd Impact: Giant Attack.
 Fujino is a member of the band Ruururu.